 Malpensa Airport is the main hub for air transport to Milan.
 There are several flights daily from other parts of or outside Italy.
 There is also a train from Venice or Rome that travel daily to Milan.
 If the train is not an option, there are also coach services in Milan.

 Day trips from Milan: You have plenty of time in Milan, this means that you can easily take a day trip to many places.
 The most popular is to head to Lake Como.
 The other options that are less touristy are Turin and Genoa.

 Turin is a less popular city an hour and a half away southwest of Milan.
-Here, you will see historical sites, museums, and pretty much being in a metropolitan city that is the gateway to the Alps.
+Here, you will see historical sites, museums, and pretty much be in a metropolitan city that is the gateway to the Alps.